Contents

 -

-An alternate lists as text input method, where you enter an entire list in a single field in array notation.
+An alternate lists-as-text input method, where you enter an entire list in a single field in array notation.

 -